dolihj/dolihj.github.io/content/001 network index.md

 This is a network learning session and everything that I Learned from my Mistakes.

-[[001a OSPF redistribute connected subnet]] "subnet" option changes routing table
+[[001a OSPF redistribute connected subnet]] how "subnet" option works with routing table

 [[001b STP Dispute]]